aptise/peter_sslers/README.md

 **As of 0.4.0, Only ACME V2 is supported.**

 It is highly likely that PeterSSLers will work with most, if not all, ACME Servers.
-However, **Only LetsEncrypt is supported as a target ACME Server.**
+However, **only LetsEncrypt is supported as a target ACME Server.**
-The LetsEncrypt/Boulder implementation of the RFC has some unique characteristics and this system was written to support those first.
+The LetsEncrypt/Boulder implementation of the ACME RFC has some unique characteristics and this system was written to support those first.

 Peter's core tool is a lightweight database-backed `Pyramid` application that can:

-* Act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver.
+* Act as a client for the entire "LetsEncrypt" Certificate provisioning process, operating behind a proxied webserver.
 * Offer a simple API for creating and managing the ACME process.
 Your software only talks to Peter, not LetsEncrypt/ACME.
 * Import existing SSL Certificates for management and exploration
 * Ease provisioning Certificates onto various servers across your systems
 * Browse Certificate data and easily see what needs to be renewed
-* Interact with the upstream ACME Servers to deal with accounts and pending AcmeAuthorizations, and all that mess.
+* Interact with the upstream ACME Servers to deal with accounts, pending AcmeAuthorizations, and all that mess.
 * Communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)